dwighthouse/json-complete/README.md

 #### Microsoft Edge Limitations

 Some versions of Microsoft Edge prior to version 18 can support Symbols and Map.
-However, they have a race condition of some sort that can sometimes allow Symbols used as Object keys to be duplicated in the references Map.
-A special test is performed to detect this, and if such an issue is detected, the library will fall back to a list-based implementation, rather than using native Map.
+However, they have a race condition of some sort that can sometimes allow Symbols used as Object keys to be duplicated in an ES2015 Map collection.
+A special test is performed to detect this, and if such an issue is detected, the library will fall back to a list-based implementation, rather than using native ES2015 Map.

 Microsoft Edge supports File types, but does not support the File constructor.
 If attempting to decode an encoded File object, json-complete will throw.
 However, in compat mode, the data will be decoded as a Blob type with `lastModified` and `name` properties added as normal properties.